Killsazer/React-TicTacToe/README.md

 ### `description`

-Try yourself in the tic tac toe game
+Try yourself in the tic tac toe game.